cn0047/stash/ed/garbagecollector.md

 Using in: go.

-In this method, the GC scans the program, starting from a point called root and tries to reach other objects from then.
+In this method, the GC scans the program, starting from a point called root and tries to reach other objects and mark them.
+After that performs deletion non-market objects (sweep).

 Disadvantages: entire system must be suspended (stop-the-world) during collection.